About

 Lyn Gardner, The Guardian

-We collaborate to realise artists’ ambition and vision delivering high quality work that reaches a broad and diverse audience.
-At the heart of our model is a suite of development programmes to nurture artistic practice, facilitate collaboration, commission work, increase access and widen diversity across scales.
+We seek to work as part of creative communities, outside of and within the arts, which could include artists, organisations, freelancers, community groups, participants, and audiences.
+At the heart of our model is a suite of development programmes to nurture artistic practice, facilitate collaboration, commission work, increase access and widen diversity.

 View artists